sunesimonsen/collect-js/README.md

 # Collect.js

-A library for collecting data from tree data structures.
+A JavaScript library for collecting data from tree data structures.

 ## Usage